ryansocha-03/Solar-Sim/README.md

 # Solar-Sim

 ## How to compile WebAssembly
-In a terminal, navigate to the emscripten root directory emsdk > upstream > emscripten The general form command for compiling is
+In a terminal, navigate to the emscripten root directory emsdk > upstream > emscripten.
+The general form command for compiling is

     ./emcc <file-name> -o <destination-file-name>